 Open and transparent

-Sweden’s approach to international business is modern, open and friendly.
-Businesses welcome international partnerships, and there is a skilled, well-educated workforce.
-This makes Sweden an easy country to operate in.
-The corporate tax rate is low by international standards.
+Sweden’s approach to international business is modern, open, and friendly.
+Businesses here welcome international partnerships, and there is a skilled, well-educated workforce.
+With a corporate tax rate that is low by international standards, Sweden is an easy country to operate in.

 Test market

-Sweden’s sophisticated consumer market has proven popular with international brands who want to try a new product (Business Sweden, 2019).
+Sweden’s sophisticated consumer market has proven popular with international brands looking to introduce new products.
+Swedish consumers provide valuable feedback, making Sweden an ideal test market for innovation.

-Top five UK goods exported to Sweden , in the four quarters to the end of Q2 2024
+Top five UK goods exported to Sweden , in the four quarters to the end of Q4 2024

 Download the latest trade and investment factsheet for Sweden.